 - 1. Make sure that the batteries are installed and turned on. - 2.
 Make sure that the sensor is connected to the software and PC and has power. - 3.
-Set the sensor internal clock. - 1.
-Start the software. - 2.
-Select Sensor, Set Clock from the main menu. - 3.
-Push Synch Time to align the sensor clock with the clock of the PC. - 4.
+Set the sensor internal clock. - a.
+Start the software. - b.
+Select Sensor, Set Clock from the main menu. - c.
+Push Synch Time to align the sensor clock with the clock of the PC. - d.
 Note that the sensor clock is always set to Coordinated Universal Time (UTC).
-To change this, go to the Preferences menu, then Display, and remove the check in the box next to "Use UTC Time." - 4.
-Select the Sensor menu, then Settings and change the settings in the General tab. - 1.
+To change this, go to the Preferences menu, then Display, and remove the check in the box next to "Use UTC Time."

+- 4. Select the Sensor menu, then Settings and change the settings in the General tab. - a.
 Set periodic mode.
-The sensor will collect data at a userspecified sample interval - 1.
-"Sample Interval": Enter the interval between data collection events: 15 minutes - 2.
-Sample Averaging - "Number of Samples in Average:" Enter the number of pH measurements that are averaged into a data frame: 10 - 2.
+The sensor will collect data at a user-specified sample interval - i.
+"Sample Interval": Enter the interval between data collection events: 15 minutes - ii.
+Sample Averaging - 1.
+"Number of Samples in Average:" Enter the number of pH measurements that are averaged into a data frame: 10 - 2.
 "Number of Frames in Burst:" Enter the number of data frames in a "burst" of data frames. - 3.
-"Enable Sampling Window" - 1.
-Put a check in the box to specify when data collection starts and stops. - 2.
-Set Sample Date Range - 4.
-Internal Device Logging - 1.
-Choose the INFO level of recording, keeping a log (file) of all high-level operations about its performance. - These files are saved as MESSAGES.LOG until they are at the maximum size specified in the "Maximum Log File Size" box.
-The first file is backed up as MSG_OLD.LOG and MESSAGES.LOG is overwritten. - 5.
-Deployment Characteristics - 1.
+"Enable Sampling Window" - a.
+Put a check in the box to specify when data collection starts and stops. - b.
+Set Sample Date Range - 5.
+Internal Device Logging - a.
+Choose the INFO level of recording, keeping a log (file) of all high-level operations about its performance. - b.
+These files are saved as MESSAGES.LOG until they are at the maximum size specified in the "Maximum Log File Size" box.
+The first file is backed up as MSG OLD.LOG and MESSAGES.LOG is overwritten. - 6.
+Deployment Characteristics - a.
 "Estimated Frame Rate:" The frame rate, the data that is output from the sensor per second.
-Frame rate is inversely proportional to the "number of samples in average." - 2.
-"Estimated Battery Life:" Related to the nominal battery capacity, the number of data collection events and the duration of each event. - 3.
-"Estimated Total Samples:" Related to the frame rate, the number of data collection events, and the duration of each event. - 4.
+Frame rate is inversely proportional to the "number of samples in average." - b.
+"Estimated Battery Life:" Related to the nominal battery capacity, the number of data collection events and the duration of each event. - c.
+"Estimated Total Samples:" Related to the frame rate, the number of data collection events, and the duration of each event. - d.
 "Estimated Effective Interval:" Periodic mode only.
-Related to the "Sample Interval" setting except when the "Estimated

-Sample Duration" is longer than the specified "Sample Interval."

-5. "Estimated Sample Duration:" Periodic mode only.
+Related to the "Sample Interval" setting except when the "Estimated Sample Duration" is longer than the specified "Sample Interval." - e.
+"Estimated Sample Duration:" Periodic mode only.
 Related to the "Number of Samples in Average" and the "Number of Frames in Burst" settings.